fisherwebdev/node-markdown/content/about.md

 Employment
 ----------

-I'm a software engineer currently working for Facebook.
+I'm a software engineer at Facebook in Menlo Park, California.
 Prior to this, I worked for Hot Studio, a strategic design and development agency in San Francisco.

 Code
 ----